What’s Included in an Owner Financing Contract Template? A Guide for Buyers and Sellers

 What elements should be included in a seller finance contract template?

-No one free owner finance contract template is going to be exactly the same as any other, every contract form should include the same basic elements.
+No one free owner finance contract template is going to be exactly the same as any other, but every contract form should include the same basic elements.
 To that end, we’ve laid them out below for your consideration.
 Read them over so that you understand what should be included in your financing addendum.

 Identifying information for the parties involved